 Domestic abuse falls into a common pattern, or cycle of violence:

-Abuse – Your abusive partner lashes out with aggressive, belittling, or violent behavior.
-The abuse is a power play designed to show you “who is boss.”
+Abuse – Your abusive partner lashes out with aggressive, belittling, or violent behaviour.
+The abuse is a power play designed to show you “who is boss.

-Excuses – Your abuser rationalizes what he or she has done.
-The person may come up with a string of excuses or blame you for the abusive behavior—anything to avoid taking responsibility.
+Excuses – Your abuser rationalizes what he has done.
+The person may come up with a string of excuses or blame you for the abusive behaviour— anything to avoid taking responsibility.

 Fantasy and planning – Your abuser begins to fantasize about abusing you again.
 He spends a lot of time thinking about what you’ve done wrong and how he’ll make you pay.
 Then he makes a plan for turning the fantasy of abuse into reality.